 - Contact the Title IX Coordinator:

-Kristen Alley, Associate Vice President & Dean of Students
+Dr. Kristen Alley, Vice President of Student Affairs/Title IX

 12 ASC, 1204 Mable Street